Dermatologist's General Tips to Relieve Skin Itch

 What is the best skin cream to stop skin from itching?

 Hydrating hypoallergenic moisturizers help relieve skin itch from many causes.
 That's because dry, dead skin cells are like little feathers tickling you.
-As fabric or a breeze moves the dry scale, it tickles your skin.
-Also, dry skin itches too.
+As fabric or a breeze moves the dry scale, it send tickle messages to your brain.
+Also, dry skin itches all by itself.

-You can cool your moisturizer in the fridge so that it goes on your skin with a soothing cool temperature.
-That help relieve itch too.
+Another great tip is that you can cool your moisturizer in the fridge so that it goes on your skin with a soothing cool temperature.
+That also helps to relieve itch.

 Should you use anti-itch creams?